1939 German ultimatum to Poland: The ultimatum

-As intended by Ribbentrop, the narrow time limit for acceptance of the ultimatum made it impossible for the British government to contact the Polish government in time about the German offer, let alone for the Poles to arrange for a Polish plenipotentiary envoy to arrive in Berlin that night, thereby allowing Ribbentrop to claim that the Poles had rejected the German demands".
+As intended by Ribbentrop, the narrow time limit for acceptance of the ultimatum made it impracticable for the British government to contact the Polish government about the German request for a Polish plenipotentiary, let alone allow the Poles to prepare an envoy to arrive in Berlin and negotiate a solution to the Danzig issue the following day.
+This allowed Ribbentrop to claim that the Poles had rejected German proposals that neither the British or Poles had yet seen.